SirConrado/chart2D/README.md

 Feature:
 - example chart,
-- use csv and txt to generate chart (not complited - only generate method).
+- generate columnar chart (data from and csv).

 Planned Feature:
-- generate columnar chart (data from txt and csv),
-- generate columnar chart (data field text and csv,
 - tips on start app end exit.
+- more type of charts